Iterkocze-Company/IterkoczeOS-Packages-Main/README.md

 # IterkoczeOS-Packages-Main
 IterkoczeOS Main Software Repository

-All software on this repository was compiled on IterkoczeOS
+All software in this repository is provided in binary form and has been compiled on IterkoczeOS